Hypro Renovation – CIDB-Certified – KL & Selangor

 Key takeaway – Match the ceiling to the room's job: gypsum board for beauty, PVC for moisture, suspended grids for serviceability.
 Mix them in one project where it makes sense.

-Quick Answer: We install plaster ceiling KL-wide — covering the whole of Kuala Lumpur, and across Selangor — PJ, Shah Alam, Subang Jaya, Klang, Puchong, Kajang, Rawang and Sungai Buloh.
+As a plaster ceiling contractor we install plaster ceiling Kuala Lumpur-wide – covering the whole city, and across Selangor – PJ, Shah Alam, Subang Jaya, Klang, Puchong, Kajang, Rawang and Sungai Buloh.
 Our plaster ceiling Selangor coverage spans the full Klang Valley.
 From our base in Bandar Sri Damansara, most of the plaster ceiling Klang Valley service area is within 45 minutes for a free site visit.

 A plaster ceiling is the highest-impact, lowest-regret upgrade in most Malaysian renovations.
 It hides the services, carries the lighting design and finishes the room.
 Prices are predictable once the design is set, and most homes finish within a week.
 The only real risk is workmanship.
 That's why a specialist with its own CIDB-certified crew beats a general renovator passing the job to the cheapest sub.